The Best Massachusetts Homeowners Insurance Companies

-In addition, this company has some slick features that the others don’t.
-We liked that you can file insurance claims 24/7 through its website or mobile app.
-The app even allows you to create a home inventory complete with photos, which can be used as evidence in the event that you need to file a claim.
-Liberty Mutual’s website has the best educational resources for homeowners, too.
-We’re especially impressed with its MasterThis online courses, which were developed in conjunction with HowStuffWorks to teach homeowners everything they need to know about their insurance policy.
+On top of that, this company has some slick features that the others don’t.
+For example, you can file insurance claims 24/7 through its website or mobile app.
+The app even lets you create a home inventory complete with photos, which can be used as evidence if you need to file a claim.
+We like its MasterThis online courses, too, which teach homeowners everything they need to know about their insurance policy.

-MAPFRE stood out for being more upfront about coverage and discount options than most other contenders, barring Liberty Mutual.
+MAPFRE stood out for being more upfront about coverage and discount options than most other providers in the area.
 We found its website to be clearly laid out and more informative than Chubb, Safety, or Arabella’s.
 For instance, it was the only provider to explicitly offer discounts for AAA members, customer loyalty, and customers aged 55 and older.

 In addition, MAPFRE is one of only two providers (next to Chubb) that clearly offered an endorsement for extended replacement cost.
-If you select this option, your policy will cover your home for up to 150 percent of the quoted replacement cost.
-This can be extremely valuable after a bad storm.
-As the Insurance Information Institute points out: “After a major hurricane or a tornado, building materials and construction workers are often in great demand.
-This can push rebuilding costs above homeowners policy limits, leaving you without enough money to cover the bill.”
-Homeowners in storm-prone areas and with older homes will certainly want to consider this option.
+With this add-on, your policy covers your home for up to 150% of its replacement cost.
+This can be extremely valuable after a bad storm, when heightened demand pushes building materials far above their normal price.

 All in all, we recommend MAPFRE for its respectable ratings, wide variety of coverage, and discount options.
 We especially like that its website is more user-friendly than other Massachusetts insurers', making it easier to understand your policy options without the hand-holding of a broker or agent.

-We did learn from a Chubb pamphlet that its signature ‘Masterpiece’ policy is specifically geared towards wealthy homeowners, and especially collectors.
+Though Chubb is sparse with policy information, we did learn that its signature ‘Masterpiece’ policy is specifically geared towards wealthy homeowners — especially collectors.
 It includes special coverage for items like jewelry, furs, fine art, and silverware, along with compensation for kidnapping, stalking, hijacking, and air rage — among others.

-If all this sounds like your cup of tea, Chub has the financials to back it up.
-This company earns the highest credit stability ratings across the board: ‘A3’ from Moody’s, ‘A’ from S&P Global, and ‘A++’ from A.M.
-Best.
-When it comes to making claims — generally the most stressful part of dealing with any insurance company — Chubb also outshines the competition.
-It maintains an above-average J.D.
-Power rating of four out of five for its claims experience, which beat out MAPFRE and Liberty Mutual (both scored three out of five from J.D.
-Power).
+If all this sounds like your cup of tea, Chubb has the financials to back it up.
+This company scored an “A++” from A.M.
+Best; the highest financial rating on our list.
+It also outshines the competition with an above-average J.D.
+Power rating: four out of five for its claims experience, which beat out MAPFRE and Liberty Mutual.

-We also like that Chubb is among the very few providers that offer private flood insurance.
-This acts as an alternative to the National Flood Insurance Program (NFIP) through which most homeowners have to purchase their flood coverage separately.
-With Chubb, we appreciate the convenience of being able to manage both plans through one provider.
+We also like that Chubb is among the very few providers to offer private flood insurance.
+This acts as a more convenient alternative to the National Flood Insurance Program (NFIP), through which most homeowners have to purchase flood coverage separately.

 Overall, we’re impressed with Chubb’s strong financial backing and its above-average claims experience.
-And if you’re worried about valuable collectors items, fine art, or ransom notes, then Chubb is definitely the place to start your search.
+And if you’re worried about fine art, collectors items, or other high-value possessions, then Chubb is definitely the place to start your search.

 Arbella Mutual Insurance Co.

-Arbella Mutual only operates in Massachusetts and Connecticut, and only through independent brokers.
-Its site touts the benefits of working with an independent agent; like custom-designed coverage, assistance navigating insurance jargon, and a local perspective.
+Arbella Mutual is truly a regional provider, operating only in Massachusetts and Connecticut, and strictly through independent brokers.
+Its site touts the benefits of working with an independent agent, like custom-designed coverage, assistance navigating your policy, and a local perspective.
 If this type of face-to-face service appeals to you, then Arbella is a great choice for homeowners insurance.